J. Stuart Bradley

 - Lean on Stuart's unbounded optimsim about what is possible

-- Hone networking, interviewing and resume
+- Hone networking, interviewing and offer generation

 "Stuart was a huge help.
 He advised me on my overall career path and provided me with tons of feedback as to how I should prepare.."